Showing posts with label peanut butter. Show all posts

 Peanut butter is scrumptious combined with so many foods, from a peanut butter and jelly sandwich washed down with a cold glass of milk to a ripe banana with a dollop of peanut butter on each and every bite.
 Peanut butter is a perfect snack, whether you eat it as is off the spoon, or spread on a saltine cracker.
 It's equally good on fresh bread or on toast with a bit of honey.

-Prepare 5 ounces of spaghetti according to the box directions (I cook Number 8 size spaghetti for 7 minutes) and transfer to a bowl (use the bowl you will eat out of so you save yourself washing 2 bowls).
+And of course, you can cook and bake with it.
+I like to make a simple Peanut Sesame Sauce to pour over noodles.
+Here is my recipe for one large or two regular servings: For the noodles: Prepare 5 ounces of spaghetti according to the box directions (I cook Number 8 size spaghetti for 7 minutes) and transfer to a bowl (use the bowl you will eat out of so you save yourself washing 2 bowls).
 Save the salted pasta water.
 You may use more pasta water as the noodles are getting tender.

 For the peanut sauce:

-4) Season with 1 tablespoon of soy sauce, 1 teaspoon of garlic, 1/6 teaspoon of red pepper flakes, sprinkles of sesame seeds, and parsley to taste.
+4) Season with 1 tablespoon of soy sauce, 1 teaspoon of garlic, 1/6 teaspoon of red pepper flakes, 1 tablespoon of sesame seeds, and parsley to taste.
 I eyeball the seasonings.
 The red pepper flakes are tricky as I don't actually measure 1/6 of a teaspoon.
 I use a pinch of red pepper flakes.
 A little gives the dish a nice kick, but overdoing it ruins the dish with too much heat.

 5) If the peanut sauce gets dry, add a bit more of the pasta water, but just a little at a time.
 You want to end up with enough sauce, so add more pasta water if needed.